argonne-lcf/ai-testbed-userdocs/docs/sambanova/SambaTune-User-Guide.md

 ```

 ### From **sambanova.alcf.anl.gov**

+This command sets up a port forward from a SambaNova node to the sambanova login machine.

 Below are the commands specific to sm-01.
 You may replace **sm-01** with **sm-02** when using that system.